Therapist Julie Avirett uses songs and instruments to soothe sick children.

 Serious training: Her education included a three-year, post-graduate program pairing music therapy with physiology, psychology, anatomy and early childhood development.

-She’s got talent: Callaham sings and plays guitar and saxophone.
+She’s got talent: Avirett sings and plays guitar and saxophone.

 Applied therapy: She often plays music during procedures, such as the removal of a ventilator tube or insertion of an IV, and she encourages parents and children to play and sing along if they can.